friendly-bits/geoip-shell/OpenWrt/README.md

 To view all installed geoip-shell scripts in your system and their sizes, run `ls -lh /usr/bin/geoip-shell-* /usr/lib/geoip-shell/*`.

 ## Persistence on OpenWrt
-Persistence of geoip firewall rules and ip sets works differenetly on OpenWrt than on other Linuxes, since geoip-shell has an OpenWrt-specific procd init script and integrates into firewall3 or firewall4 via what's called a "firewall include".
-The init script's only task is to call the geoip-shell-mk-fw-include.sh script, which makes sure that the firewall include exists and is correct, if not then creates the include.
-The firewall include is what does the actual persistence work.
-On OpenWrt, a firewall include is a setting which tells firewall3 or firewall4 to do something specific in response to certain events. geoip-shell firewall include triggers on firewall reload (which happens either at reboot or when the system decides that a reload of the firewall is necessary, or when initiated by the user).
-The include then calls the -run script with the "restore" action.
-The -run script verifies that geoip nftables/iptables rules and ip sets exist, and if not then it restores them from backup, or (if backup doesn't exist) initiates re-fetch of the ip lists and then re-creates the rules and the ip sets.
-By default, geoip-shell does not create backups on OpenWrt because typically the permanent storage is very small and prone to wear.
-The cron job which implements persistence on other Linuxes and runs at reboot is not created on OpenWrt.
-Automatic updates of ip lists on OpenWrt are triggered from a cron job like on other Linuxes.
+- Persistence of geoip firewall rules and ip sets works differenetly on OpenWrt than on other Linuxes, since geoip-shell has an OpenWrt-specific procd init script.
+- The cron job which implements persistence on other Linuxes and runs at reboot is not created on OpenWrt.
+- geoip-shell integrates into firewall3 or firewall4 via what's called a "firewall include".
+On OpenWrt, a firewall include is a setting which tells firewall3 or firewall4 to do something specific in response to certain events.
+- The only task of the init script for geoip-shell is to call the geoip-shell-mk-fw-include.sh script, which makes sure that the firewall include exists and is correct, if not then creates the include.
+- The firewall include is what does the actual persistence work. geoip-shell firewall include triggers on firewall reload (which happens either at reboot or when the system decides that a reload of the firewall is necessary, or when initiated by the user).
+- When triggered, the include script calls the -run script with the "restore" action.
+- The -run script verifies that geoip nftables/iptables rules and ip sets exist, and if not then it restores them from backup, or (if backup doesn't exist) initiates re-fetch of the ip lists and then re-creates the rules and the ip sets.
+- By default, geoip-shell does not create backups on OpenWrt because typically the permanent storage is very small and prone to wear.
+- Automatic updates of ip lists on OpenWrt are triggered from a cron job like on other Linuxes.

 ## Defaults for OpenWrt
 Generally the defaults are the same as for other systems, except: